catty-halsey/catty-halsey.github.io/_posts/2024-11-14-Why the distribution of error matters?.md

 Furthermore, let $c$ be an arbitrary $p$-dimensional vector, and $\hat{\beta}$ the least squares estimator.
 Then $c^T \hat{\beta}$ has minimal variance among all **linear unbiased estimators** of $c^T \beta$.

+When the error is non-normal distribution, there exists other types of unbiased and biased estimators having smaller variance then OLS.  **Heavy Tails and Large Residuals**: The Laplace distribution's heavy tails make extreme residuals more common than in, say, a normal distribution.
+These outliers increase RSS disproportionately due to the squaring effect.
+Since RSS is the sum of squared residuals, it overemphasizes large errors, making the OLS objective particularly sensitive to these values.
+This results in $\hat{\beta}$ estimates that "chase" outliers, yielding high variance as $\hat{\beta}$ changes significantly with each extreme value.
+The increased variability in RSS directly translates to an unstable $\hat{\beta}$ because OLS is minimizing this highly variable RSS.
+Thus, the variance of $\hat{\beta}$ becomes large, reflecting the estimator's instability under Laplace-distributed errors.
+In constrast, the MLE is maximize the log-likehood function and log operator essentailly weaken the effect the outlier.
+Hence, the MLE have smaller variance than OLS when error follows distribution with the heavy tail.